arsho/CBPen/readme.md

 - List subdomains
 - Scan SSL certificates
 - Parallel execution of scanning in multiple VMs that increase the screening speed multiple times
+- Analytics report of all the scanning events
 ### Execution time comparison

 Comparison between parallel and nonparallel execution time.
 The time is measured in seconds.